corezeng/seahorse/README.md

 # seahorse
-A common modern C++ library which from work
+A common modern C++ library which born from work